itprohelper/itemCatalog/README.md

 Please refer to the requirements.txt for a list of Python modules used.

+**Configurations made**

+The first step in this process is to install mod_wsgi:

+`sudo apt-get install libapache2-mod-wsgi`

+Add the line below on to your apache virtual host config in this case I used 000-default.conf.
+This tells Apache to handle requests using the WSGI module.

+` WSGIScriptAlias / /var/www/html/capp.wsgi`

+Restart Apache:

+`sudo apache2ctl restart`

+Visit the app in your browser **http://54.144.244.87.xip.io/**

+**/login route still not working for me.
+This is the Google Oauth login method - Any help will be appreciated!**

 Access server via SSH on port 2200 with username ***grader*** on 54.144.244.87 **Summary of software installed on this Ubuntu server:**